gbmcarlos/game-of-life-php/README.md

 TL;DR: run `./deploy/local.up.sh` once and start coding.

 When developing in a local environment, just run `./deploy/local.up.sh`.
-This will build the image and run the container normally, but mounting volumes for the source and vendors folders.
+This will build the image and run the container normally, but mounting volumes for the source and vendor folders.

 By mounting volumes on those folders, it makes the dependencies (installed only inside the container) available outside the container (so available to your IDE).
 Also it makes all changes on those folders reflect instantly inside the container, so there is no need to re-deploy.